The Essential Guide to Building a Brand Identity That Feels Like You

 6. Evolve Mindfully as You Grow

 A brand identity shouldn’t change frequently - only when your brand strategy evolves or your positioning changes.
-But the way you express it can evolve.
+But the way you express it can and should evolve over time.

-Making refinement on your visual identity (like a brand refresh) is a natural part of the brand building process, just remember the core of your brand should remain the same.
-The goal is making visual improvement aligned with your brand identity, not reinventing new ones.
+Refining your visual identity - through a brand refresh, for example - is a natural part of the brand-building process.
+Just remember: the core of your brand should remain the same.
+The goal is thoughtful visual evolution that stays aligned with your brand identity, not reinventing it from scratch.

 A strong brand identity is built to last.
 If it constantly changes, your customers get confused and your brand never form an unified mental image in their minds.